 NEXT EDITION PREVIEW: Reviving The Dream Just three years ago, it seemed liked the dream was dead.
 The Development, Relief, and Education for Alien Minors (DREAM) Act, which would have granted permanent residency to immigrants who arrived in the U.S. as children and since graduated from high school, died in a gridlocked Congress.

 CCW CAREER OPPORTUNITIES See our latest job postings

 Community College News

-NEWS BRIEFS: Higher ed-related news from around the nation
+NEWS BRIEFS: A summary listing of higher-ed-related news from around the natoin

 E-NOTES: Check out Paul Bradley's links and tweets on higher education news from around the 'Net

 Just three years ago, it seemed liked the dream was dead.
 The Development, Relief, and Education for Alien Minors (DREAM) Act, which would have granted permanent residency to immigrants who arrived in the U.S. as children and since graduated from high school, died in a gridlocked Congress.